 As you would with any new sport or physical activity, start with a route that you can cover easily, then build up your distance and difficulty gradually.

-- Always carry some food with you.
+• Always carry some food with you.
 Energy bars are easy to carry (although in warm weather, avoid bars with chocolate or yogurt coatings, which will melt in the heat).
-Energy gels, such as GU, Clif Shot, and PowerGel, are another option: They are essentially pure carbohydrate and can provide a quick pick-me-up when you need one.
+Energy gels are another option.
+They are essentially pure carbohydrate and can provide a quick pick-me-up when you need one.

-Last but not least, if you ever feel unable to control your bike — because of rain or anything else — stop and get off.
-You may get delayed (that’s why you brought your cell phone) or wetter than you otherwise would get, but you will be alive and able to take another bike ride when conditions are more favorable.
+• Lastly, if you ever feel unable to control your bike because of weather conditions, stop and get off.
+You may be later (that’s why you brought your cellphone) or wetter than you otherwise would have gotten, but you will be alive and able to take another bike ride when conditions are more favorable.